lukehanson2429/Explore-Siquijor/README.md

 * Icons on the map are slightly darker versions of the button colors so they are easily visble on the map.
 * Text is either black or white across the webpage depending on background color.

-Contrast Checker used to check colors of buttons along with text is easy to read - [Contrast Checker](https://contrastchecker.com/?c=000000&b=1155dd)
+Contrast Checker used to check colors of buttons match with text so its easy to read - [Contrast Checker](https://contrastchecker.com/?c=000000&b=1155dd)

 ### 2. Typography
 * The font style of Amatic SC has been chosen for the website brand/logo (Explore Siquijor) within the header & footer.
 This hand drawn web font is designed to give a rustic feel to the website brand.